Etiology of Dry Eye

 -

 Excessive evaporation of tears can also cause dry eye syndrome.
-Such evaporation may possibly be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
-Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, may possibly cause proptosis, loss of vision and dry eye.
-Please see the Thryoid page for more details), may possibly also experience dry eye syndrome caused by excessive evaporation.
+Such evaporation could be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
+Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, could cause proptosis, loss of vision and dry eye.
+Please see the Thryoid page for more details), could also experience dry eye syndrome caused by excessive evaporation.

 -